akshay-gawande24/Vendor-Performance-Retail-Profitability-Analytics/Readme.md

 ## Overview

-This project analyzes vendor performance, **retail profitability, and inventory efficiency to generate actionable insights for purchasing, pricing, and stock optimization in a retail environment.

-A complete data analytics pipeline was built using:
+This project evaluates vendor performance and retail inventory dynamics to drive strategic insights for purchasing, pricing, and inventory optimization.
+A complete data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization.
-- SQL for ETL
-- Python for EDA and hypothesis testing
-- Power BI for interactive visualization

 ---